samverh/Rooster/README.md

 Subject: Lesroosters

 Scheduling classes at the university is a difficult task that this program facilitates using heuristics.
 The classes are scheduled taking into account the expected student count, undesired timeslots, preferred sequence of activities and overlapping courses.
-It provides an optimal schedule using a genetic algorithm.
+It provides an optimal schedule using algorithms.
+The case consists of 6 classrooms with 20 hours in the week.
+Additionally, 1 classroom contains an extra evening time slot, which adds 5 extra possible hours to the week.
+There are 129 course activities, exisiting of normal lectures, working sections and practica.
+The total amount of student is 600, all of which have individual course subscriptions.

+### Constraints & Points
+* Normal lectures should be scheduled before other activities of a course
+* Some courses should not overlap (see matrix.csv)
+* Use of the evening time slot takes -20 points
+* Maximal distribution of a course's activities earns +20 points, but points are taken if the distribution is not optimal
+* Every student that does not fit in the room takes -1 point
+* Per student, +1 point is earned per individual non-conflicting course

+### Bounds of the problem
 **Upper bound:**

-Goed verdeeld vak: 22 * 20 = 440
+Maximal distribution per course: 22 * 20 = 440

-Studenten zonder vakconflicten = 609 * 1 = 609
+Students without course conflicts = 609 * 1 = 609

-Totaal: 1049 Bonuspunten
+Total: +1049 points

 **Lower bound:**

-Zaal<#studenten = 1177
+Room < #students = 1177

-Avondslot: 5 * 20 = 100
+Use evening time slot: 5 * 20 = 100

-Vakactiviteiten(n) op n-1 dagen = 430
+course activities (n) divided over n-1 days = 430

-Vakconflict = 11417
+Course conflicts = 11417

-Totaal: 13124 Maluspunten

-((Roostermaker.py creates a schedule for the courses in vakken.txt in the rooms from lokalen.txt.
-The program uses the structures defined in information.py.
-A score is assigned to the created schedule in score.py))
+Total: -13124 points

+### State Space
+No double scheduling: 145 x 144 x … 18 x 17 x 16 = 10238 possibilities

+Courses overlap: > 10232 (schatting)

++ 609 students with 1372 individual course subscriptions...

 ## Getting Started
 ### Prerequisites